circleci/circleci-docs/jekyll/_docs/how-cache-works.md

 ## Caching in Parallel Builds

-The cache is collected from the first container only (container with the index 0).
-On the next build, the previously collected cache from the node 0 is distributed across all the machines in the parallel build.
+The cache is collected from the first container only (the container with index 0).
+On the next build, the previously collected cache from container 0 is distributed across all machines in the parallel build.

 ## Git Cache

 There's another type of caching that CircleCI does.
 This is to cache the Git repository of your project.
-This features allows for speedier `git clones` of your project.
+This feature allows for speedier `git clone`s of your project.
 Control of this cache isn't user accessible and shouldn't need to be.
-In rare scenarios, you can contact support if something seems to be wrong with your source cache.
-This is typically the case when certain files are in your repo that shouldn't be.
+In rare scenarios, if something seems to be wrong with your source cache (for example, certain files are in your repo that shouldn't be), please contact support.